 Prerequisite: Current doctoral standing or permission of instructor.
 Prepares students to understand and deal with family counseling situations that require an in-depth knowledge of research data relating to family issues in an urban setting, family life cycles, and family systems and their process of change.
-Challenging cases that family practitioners frequently face in clinical and school situations are discussed.
-Presentations, readings, and assignments are keyed to issues experienced by class members, especially those that focus on urban populations and their unique needs.
+Challenging cases that family practitioners frequently face in clinical and school gain knowledge about advanced concepts and applications of either psychoanalytic/psychodynamic, cognitive behavioral, Gestalt, humanistic, family systems, or contemporary brief therapy models.